-Half of Americans believe a smile is the most memorable feature when first meeting someone, according to the American Association of Cosmetic Dentists (AACD), more important even than what that person says.
+So it’s unsurprising that half of Americans believe a bright white smile is the most memorable feature when first meeting someone, according to the American Association of Cosmetic Dentists (AACD), more important even than what that person says.

 And when you pop to the dentist, it’s par for the course to be asked “Are you happy with your smile?” as a question in your health history form.

-With so much riding on good teeth, cosmetic dental work has rapidly been turning from an expensive luxury into an everyday essential.
+With so much riding on good teeth and the appealing aesthetics of having a super white, all American smile, it’s unsurprising that cosmetic dental work has rapidly been turning from an expensive luxury into an everyday essential.

 The AACD says one in ten of its members make more than $1 million a year just from cosmetic procedures.